Groups, graphs, and hypergraphs: average sizes of kernels of generic matrices with support constraints: Ask zeta functions of hypergraphs

 The function $\mcZ_{V,\sD}(\bfs)$ admits the following recursive expression. \begin{prop} \end{prop}

 \begin{proof} We decompose the first factor of the domain of integration of $\mcI_{ V,\sD}(\bfs)$ defined in~\eqref{def:IJdelta} according to precisely which entries of $x\in (\fO V)^\times$ are $\fP$-adic units; no such entry affects the integrand.
-By Fubini's theorem, we may then split off the relevant copies of~$\fO^\times$, each of Haar measure $(\undl{1})$, and write
+By Fubini's theorem, we may then split off the relevant copies of~$\fO^\times$, each of Haar measure $(\undl{1})$, and write By identifying $\fP J\times\fP \sD_0$ and $\fO J\times\fO \sD_0$ via a change of variables, we obtain